 As for the strength of the vibrations, they are certainly stimulating and help create arousal.
 But even with the stronger vibrations I could wear the egg for the entire duration that it remained charged (a couple of hours) and I did not orgasm.
 I see it as more a teaser, to help create some fun foreplay between a couple on a romantic evening, or even on a date night, to follow up with some more ‘interactive’ play later on.

 We tried wearing the Smart Dream during intercourse.
 Simply insert the clitoral arm into the vagina under your partner’s penis, and rest the egg part on your clitoris.
-I did not find the vibrations quite strong enough to bring me to orgasm, but my other half enjoyed the vibrations.
+I did not find the vibrations quite strong enough to bring me to orgasm, but Mr Bunny enjoyed the vibrations.
 I think it’ll be a good toy for couples who want to share a toy for creating anticipation.
-Those who want to try a couple’s vibrator but don’t want to spend £160 for a We-Vibe Sync may find the Smart Dream a good option.
-On the other hand, the We-Vibe Unite may be a good competitor to the Adrien Lastic Smart Dream.
+Those who want to try a couple’s vibrator but don’t want to spend in excess of £70 may find the Smart Dream a good option.
+On the other hand, the We-Vibe Unite albeit slightly more expensive at £77.99, may be a good competitor to the Adrien Lastic Smart Dream.
 The Unite gets an average of 4/5 stars, based on over 10 reviews.
-Currently, a free magic wand worth £29.99 is offered with the Unite.

 Cleaning of the Adrien Lastic Smart Dream Vibrating Egg is fairly simple; just use some toy cleaner or soap with warm water and leave to air dry.
 The egg is splash proof so don’t immerse.
 Hence it won’t be suitable for use in a bath.
 To summarise, this egg gives a bit of buzz to help set the mood for some couples fun.
 Alternatively, use it solo to add some excitement whilst going about your day!